About | Guidelines | Random Tables | Character Sheet

 Linked Casting

-Spells can target other spells, allowing them to combine or negate each other's effects.
+Spells can target other spells to combine with or negate different aspects.

 Rituals